timg021/UTR_public/MultisliceCppTest/pdb/ReadmePdb.txt

 Parameter 10 can be equal to 0, 1 or 2.
 "0" corresponds to sorting of atoms in the output file according to the decreasing atomic numbers.
 "1" corresponds to sorting of atoms in the output file according to the increasing z coordinates.
-"2" corresponds to sorting of atoms in the output file according to the increasing values in the occupancy column.
+"2" corresponds to sorting of atoms in the output file according to the decreasing values in the occupancy column.

 Parameter 11 contains the name of the output file.

 Parameter 12 can be equal to 0, 1 or 2.
 "0" corresponds to muSTEM XTL output file format (http://tcmp.ph.unimelb.edu.au/mustem/dist/muSTEM_v5.0_manual.pdf).
-"1" corresponds to Vesta XYZ file output format.
+"1" corresponds to Vesta XYZ file output format (https://jp-minerals.org/vesta/en/).
-"2" corresponds to Kirkland XYZ output file format.
+"2" corresponds to Kirkland XYZ output file format (E. J. Kirkland, Advanced Computing in Electron Microscopy, second edition, Springer, New York, 2010) (see also https://github.com/jhgorse/kirkland/blob/master/temsim/slicelib.cpp).
 Note that the optional column with RMS amplitudes of atomic vibrations is not written out.
 It can be added later e.g. by editing the output file in Excel.